jupyter-on-openshift/jupyterhub-quickstart/README.md

 * jupyter/pyspark-notebook
 * jupyter/all-spark-notebook

 will not work out of the box with OpenShift.
-This is because they have not been designed properly to work with an assigned user ID.
+This is because they have not been designed to work with an arbitrarily assigned user ID without additional configuration.
 The images are also very large and the size exceeds what can be deployed to hosted OpenShift environments such as OpenShift Online.

-Because of the problems with the official Jupyter Project notebook images, it is recommended, for Python at least, to use the similar notebook images built above.
-These images have the benefit of also being S2I enabled.

-If you still want to run the official Jupyter Project notebook images, you can, but you will need to supply special configuration to the ``KubeSpanwer`` plugin for these images to have them work.
+If you still want to run the official Jupyter Project notebook images, you can, but you will need to supply additional configuration to the ``KubeSpanwer`` plugin for these images to have them work.
 For example:

 ```
+c.JupyterHub.spawner_class = 'wrapspawner.ProfilesSpawner'

 c.ProfilesSpawner.profiles = [
     (
         "Jupyter Project - Minimal Notebook",
         'minimal-notebook',
         'kubespawner.KubeSpawner',
         dict(singleuser_image_spec='docker.io/jupyter/minimal-notebook:latest',
-             singleuser_supplemental_gids=[100])
+             singleuser_supplemental_gids=[100],
+             cmd=['start-singleuser.sh'])
     ),
     (
         "Jupyter Project - SciPy Notebook",
         'scipy-notebook',
         'kubespawner.KubeSpawner',
         dict(singleuser_image_spec='docker.io/jupyter/scipy-notebook:latest',
-             singleuser_supplemental_gids=[100])
+             singleuser_supplemental_gids=[100],
+             cmd=['start-singleuser.sh'])
     ),
     (
         "Jupyter Project - DataScience Notebook",
         'datascience-notebook',
         'kubespawner.KubeSpawner',
         dict(singleuser_image_spec='docker.io/jupyter/datascience-notebook:latest',
-             singleuser_supplemental_gids=[100])
+             singleuser_supplemental_gids=[100],
+             cmd=['start-singleuser.sh'])
     ),
     (
         "Jupyter Project - Tensorflow Notebook",
         'tensorflow-notebook',
         'kubespawner.KubeSpawner',
         dict(singleuser_image_spec='docker.io/jupyter/tensorflow-notebook:latest',
-             singleuser_supplemental_gids=[100])
+             singleuser_supplemental_gids=[100],
+             cmd=['start-singleuser.sh'])
     ),
     (
         "Jupyter Project - R Notebook",
         'r-notebook',
         'kubespawner.KubeSpawner',
         dict(singleuser_image_spec='docker.io/jupyter/r-notebook:latest',
-             singleuser_supplemental_gids=[100])
+             singleuser_supplemental_gids=[100],
+             cmd=['start-singleuser.sh'])
     )
 ]
 ```

-The special setting is ``singleuser_supplemental_gids``, with it needing to be set to include the UNIX group ID of ``100``.
+The first special setting is ``singleuser_supplemental_gids``, with it needing to be set to include the UNIX group ID of ``100``.
+The second special setting overrides the default ``jupyterhub-singleuser`` command used when starting an image, changing it to ``start-singleuser.sh``.
+The latter runs additional setup in the container needed to have everything work properly under OpenShift.

-If you wanted to set this globally for all images in place of defining it for each image, you could instead set:
+If you wanted to set these globally for all images in place of defining it for each image, or you were not providing a choice of image, you could instead set:

 ```
 c.KubeSpawner.singleuser_supplemental_gids = [100]
+c.KubeSpawner.cmd = ['start-singleuser.sh']
 ```

-Even though this allows the images to be run, you may still encounter issues, as the images do not dynamically provide ``passwd`` and ``group`` file entries in the case the container is run as an assigned user ID different to what the image defines.
-The lack of these entries can cause software to fail when it doesn't gracefully handle the lack of an entry.

 Because of the size of these images, you may need to set a higher value for the spawner ``start_timeout`` setting to ensure starting a notebook instance from the image doesn't fail the first time a new node in the cluster is used for that image.
 Alternatively, you could have a cluster administrator pre-pull images to each node in the cluster.